I’m currently in Indonesia

 Dewi Nusantara Liveaboard

-The Dewi Nusantara is another one of the top luxury diving liveaboard in Indonesia.
+The Dewi Nusantara is another one of the top luxury diving liveaboards in Indonesia.

 The boat itself is a marvel, boasting more spacious cabins than those found on other vessels, and the crew’s service is truly world-class.
 The culinary offerings were exceptional, ranking among the best I’ve encountered during liveaboard trips.